With more than twenty years of experience in slip resistance, Stone Initiatives offers some useful insight into the various testing methods available.

 – Does the surface need to be monitored on an ongoing basis after installation?
 As the Ramp tests cannot be carried out on installed tiles it is recommended that the Pendulum method is used to determine the initial slip resistance and set a base line.

 – Is the surface highly profiled ?
 If the surface is not fixed the Ramp test methods are recommended for these areas as they are better suited to highly profiled surfaces.

 – Will the surface mainly be trafficked by bare feet?
 If the surface is not fixed the Wet Barefoot Ramp method is recommended as it accurately evaluates the unique action of a person walking in bare feet.
 If the surface is fixed the Pendulum method is recommended using a TRL rubber slider.

 – Will the surface mainly be trafficked by dress or hard soled shoes?
 The Pendulum method is recommended using a 4S rubber slider as this closely replicates a hard soled shoe.

 Your Next Step

-With more than twenty years of experience in-slip resistance, testing the staff at Stone initiatives can assist you with any queries.
+With more than thirty years of experience in-slip resistance testing, the staff at Stone initiatives can assist you with any queries.
 Let us take care of your slip-resistance testing requirements.
 Contact us now.
 Our NATA-accredited laboratory is well equipped to carry out slip resistance tests anywhere in Australia or the world.